 A website that can be accessed anywhere in the world gives you access to thousands of free images and photos. *Tip – Try to use photos that are not commonly used because there’s nothing like posting your latest blog posts and scrolling through your timeline and seeing the same image someone else is using for their latest blog posts.

 A headline analyzer, their slogan states: “Write headlines that drive traffic, share, and search results.”
 Whether you consider this an additional step, to the other rules you already follow when creating a headline (35 to 60-word count, longtail keywords, etc.) it’s a great tool to gauge your headline’s effectiveness.

-If you want more information about starting a small business check out my post A List Of Websites Great For Conducting Research.
+If you want more information about starting a small business check out my post:

 Do you have a blog or startup business and received great advice?
 Leave a comment and let me know.